peterboyer/archless/README.md

 $ export oLANG="en_AU"
 ```

-(2.b) Or from a 'archlessrc' file in your dotfiles folder/repo (see
+(2.b) Or from a 'archless' file in your dotfiles folder/repo (see
 [Config](#config))

 ```bash